 - Class teachers are available to parents/carers on a daily basis, both at the beginning and end of the school day.
-Appointments for further discussion will be made if needed.
-Mrs Towle, the Headteacher and Mrs Tara, the SENDCO always makes themselves available to parents/carers to discuss any issues or concerns. - Parents/carers consultation evenings are held on a twice a year basis.
+Appointments for further discussion can be made if needed.
+Mrs Towle, the Headteacher and Mrs Tara, the SENDCO always makes themselves available to parents/carers to discuss any issues or concerns please contact the main school office to make an appointment if this is required. - Parents/carers consultation evenings are held on a twice a year basis.
 Staff are always available at the end of the school day to discuss any parental concerns or share positive outcomes.
 At the end of the academic year, a formal written report is provided for each child and parents and carers are invited into school to discuss this if they wish. - Informal meetings and coffee afternoons are provided for parents/carers of pupils with SEND to update on any changes in provision, to discuss strategies and activities to support their child at home with their targets and to voice any concerns they may have.